algorandfoundation/algokit-cli/docs/src/content/docs/features/localnet.md

 To stop the LocalNet you can execute `algokit localnet stop`.
 This will turn off the containers, but keep them ready to be started again in the same state by executing `algokit localnet start`.

-To reset the LocalNet you can execute `algokit localnet reset`, which will tear down the existing containers, refresh the container definition from the latest stored within AlgoKit and update to the latest Docker images.
-If you want to keep the same container spec and versions as you currently have, but quickly tear down and start a new instance then run `algokit localnet reset --no-update`.
+To reset the LocalNet you can execute `algokit localnet reset`, which will tear down the existing containers and refresh the container definition from the latest stored within AlgoKit.
+By default it does not pull new Docker images; pass `--update` to also pull the latest images (e.g. `algokit localnet reset --update`).

 ### Viewing transactions in the LocalNet